duo-labs/sharedsignals/README.md

 Tools for working with OpenID's
 [Shared Signals and Events Framework](https://openid.net/specs/openid-sse-framework-1_0.html).

+Please note: The information in this repository reflects the Shared Signals spec as of November 2021.
+However, the spec is still evolving.
+We will continue to make updates here as the spec changes.
+Once it is finalized, we will indicate what version of the spec this code supports.

 ## sharedsignals.guide
 For detailed information about how to work with the transmitters and receivers described by the Shared Signals and Events Framework, as well as a high level